 SOFTS-Coffee hits 14-month low amid upbeat supply outlook, demand woes

-LONDON, Oct 26 (Reuters) - Arabica coffee futures on ICE fell to a 14-month low on Wednesday as supply prospects improve, exports pick up pace and worries over demand escalate.
+NEW YORK/LONDON, Oct 26 (Reuters) - Arabica coffee futures on ICE fell to a 14-month low on Wednesday as supply prospects improved and worries over demand escalated.

 COFFEE